 - Bioinformatics software and algorithms for HIV/viral research

-NEW THIS YEAR!
-We are offering a Satellite Workshop on HIV Phylodynamics on Saturday, May 10, 2014.
+We are offering a Satellite Symposium on HIV Phylodynamics on Wednesday, April 27, 2016 at Marine Biological Labs.

-All participants at the 21st International HIV Dynamics & Evolution are invited to attend, FREE of charge.
-More info.
+All participants at the 23rd International HIV Dynamics & Evolution are invited to attend, FREE of charge.
+RSVP will be required.

 We actively encourage participation by members of minority groups.